lukemontoya/moveable-feast/README.md

-This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
+moveable-feast

-moveable-feast is an app that allows the user to create a list of restaurants to visit in the future.
+This is an app that allows the user to create a list of restaurants to visit in the future.
+The listing also features a map to the location.
+Techonologies used: React Native, React Redux, React Native Maps, React Native Navigation, Firebase.